Sencudra/CS193P/README.md

 This is my path through the [iOS development course](https://www.youtube.com/playlist?list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq).
 There are 17 + 3 lectures and 6 + 3 assignments.

+Break in course completion:
+1. April 6 - June X

+Goals:
+1. Complete this course this course from cover to cover.
+2. Follow the codestyle.
+3. Get familiar ti CI and stuff.
+4. Have fun.

+Miniprojects that is created alongside this course:
+1. svg2swift converter.
+(Details: TBA)
+2. TBD

 ## Lectures
 | Lecture | Slides | Video | Deadline | Progress
 | ------------- | ------------- | ------------- | ------------- | -------------